donutrj/verdigris/quartz/content/Rules/Stats.md

 ### Sneaking
 It is often wise to avoid combat and hide or sneak past the enemy instead.
 If you win, you remain undetected.
 It is usually a straight skill roll, but if someone is actively looking for you, you must make an opposed roll with your sneaking against the enemy’s awareness.

-Note that you can only make a sneaking roll when you can actually see or hear the enemy you wish to avoid.
+> **Note:** that you can only make a sneaking roll when you can actually see or hear the enemy you wish to avoid.
 You never use sneaking “just in case” there is an enemy nearby.
 #### Group Sneaking:
 If multiple player characters are sneaking around together, each person makes a separate roll.
 If one of you fails, the whole group is detected.
 ### Spot Hidden